Patrice Louvet: 2017-present

 In May 2017, the Ralph Lauren Corporation selected Louvet as its future CEO and president, effective July.
 Louvet also joined the board in July.
 Louvet became the third appointed CEO in the history of the company.
 Founder Ralph Lauren stepped down as CEO in 2015 and remains as executive chairman and chief creative officer.
-Stefan Larsson became CEO in 2015, but after he announced his resignation in February 2017, chief financial officer Jane Nielsen was appointed interim chief CEO on May 1 while the company searched for a successor.
+Stefan Larsson became CEO in 2015, but after he announced his resignation in February 2017, chief financial officer Jane Nielsen was appointed interim CEO on May 1 while the company searched for a successor.

-Louvet stated plans to retire from P&G on June 30, with P&G saying it would name a successor to lead its beauty division at a later time.
+Louvet stated plans to retire from P&G on 30 June, with P&G saying it would name a successor to lead its beauty division at a later time.
 As the new Ralph Lauren CEO, Louvet reports to executive chairman and creative director Ralph Lauren and the company's board of directors.
 Lauren stated that he was "thrilled" about "finding the right partner to work with me," citing Louvet's "collaborative working style, transformation experience and intense focus on results."

 In 2023, Louvet's total compensation from Ralph Lauren was $14.5 million.